phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 # Information

-There are many git commands to understand the status of your sandbox.
+There are many git commands to diagnose the status of your sandbox.

 ## Status
 Status provides a summary of the status of your sandbox.

       git status

 will indicate which branch your sandbox is on and the changes that have been made.
-This should be used often before commits and pushes.
+This should be used often during development and before commits and pushes.

 ## Diff
 Diff shows code changes.

       git diff

 ## Log
 Log summarizes the commits and pushes in your sandbox up to the current state.
 The first entry will provide the id of the current model version.